5 Tips For Fishing Without Bait

 Conclusion

 Fishing without baits requires you to either use ancient fishing methods or modify your current fishing techniques.
 But it is possible, and some of the above techniques, like using nets, can help you capture more fish than your angling gear with bait.
-But before using any of the above methods, try and find out if it’s legal in your area.

 Cory is a content writer-editor and founder of Tackle Box Talk.
 Favorite Quote: "Give a man a fish, and you feed him for a day.
 Teach a man to fish, and you feed him for a lifetime."